to sort out poverty: a chance from microcredit International Seminar 9th and 10th of April, 2005 - Cairo |

 Saving services allow savers to store money for future use and to obtain returns on its investments, while credit services enable the use of anticipated income for present investments or consumption.
 In any case, such services are rarely accessible through the formal financial system.
 Credit is widely available from informal moneylenders but generally at very high, unbearable cost for the borrowers.

 It is widely believed, without any specific reason, that the cost of delivering small-scale financial services at the local level is too high for non-subsidized institutions and that the informal financial market can really satisfy the demand.
 NGOs and other non-banking financial institutions have led the way in developing appropriate credit methodologies for low-income borrowers.
 But with few exceptions, these institutions are able to operate only on a very low scale.
+The availability microfinance services and the level of demands for these services vary in countries and in regions.
+Common to nearly all parts of the developing and developed world is however the lack of commercial microfinance institutions interested and seriously involved in this kind of initiatives.

 This pattern seems to be changing now: the large-scale "microfinance revolution", the profitable provision of microfinance services for economically active poor people on the part sustainable financial institutions, is emerging in many countries all over the world.